How will my kilim pillow cover/product be delivered?

-All kilim pillow covers sent via our shipment partners UPS /Fedex.
+All kilim pillow covers sent via our shipment partner Fedex.
 Due to the majority of our goods being one of a kind, we may require our items to be signed for on receipt.

 Yes, We deliver all international destinations.We ship worldwide, on all orders.

-• All kilim pillow covers are ready to shipment in our warehouse located in Istanbul • Dispatch time is two working days after clear payment using our shipping partners, UPS&,Fedex
+All kilim pillow covers are ready to shipment in our warehouse located in Istanbul • Dispatch time is 2-3 days after order.

 We are pleased to arrange delivery of your order to an address that is different to your credit or debit card billing address but, if you have not purchased from us before, we may contact you before we process your order to verify that your credit or debit card is not being used fraudulently.

-• We accept Mastercard, Visa, American Express, Visa Debit and Maestro via Paypal.You don't need a Paypal account .Just use the paypaland pay it with your credit card.
-All payments are secure online.
+• We accept PayPal, Mastercard, Visa, American Express, Visa Debit and Maestro All payments are secure online.

 No.We retain ownership of any products ordered until we have received full payment for such products.

-Sure.You may pay online using either your PayPal account, or any of the credit and debit cards shown below.Together they provide a secure internet payment system for both credit and debit card payment.
+Sure.Any of the credit and debit cards shown below..They provide a secure internet payment system for both credit and debit card payment.
 All payment information is securely encrypted using state of the art SSL encryption.We DON'T save any credit card information to our system.

 We guarantee that will not be any smell or defect problem on the pillows when you receive it But please remember, Due to handcrafting, slight variations may occur, Some shedding is normal All items are at pre owned vintage condition not as brand new pillows.It is important to understand this terms.